An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Functoriality, derived and higher Lie groupoids

 Definitions \ref{matching} and \ref{PdefArtin} then adapt verbatim to give expressions for shifted Poisson structures and quantisations on dg super Lie $k$-groupoids.
-As in \cite[Proposition \ref{poisson-biinftyFXwell}]{poisson}, these spaces of depend only on the hypersheafification of the dg super Lie $k$-groupoid with respect to surjective submersions (a higher, derived analogue of Morita equivalence).
-Theorem \ref{compatthmdgLie} gives rise to an equivalence between shifted symplectic and non-degenerate Poisson structures on dg super Lie $k$-groupoids, reasoning as in \cite[Theorem \ref{poisson-Artinthm}]{poisson}, and the results of \S \ref{quantnsn} all extend via these constructions from dg super NQ-manifolds to give quantisations for shifted Poisson structures on dg super Lie $k$-groupoids.
+As in \cite[Proposition \ref{poisson-biinftyFXwell}]{poisson}, these spaces of depend only on the hypersheafification of the dg super Lie $k$-groupoid with respect to $\pi^0$-surjective homotopy submersions (a higher, derived analogue of Morita equivalence).
+Theorem \ref{compatthmdgLie} gives rise to an equivalence between shifted symplectic and non-degenerate Poisson structures on dg super Lie $k$-groupoids, reasoning as in \cite[Theorem \ref{poisson-Artinthm}]{poisson}.
+The deformation quantisations of $X$ are significantly stronger than just deformations of derived global sections of functions on $X$; by \cite[Proposition \ref{DQnonneg-Perprop2}]{DQnonneg}, they give rise to deformations of the dg category of perfect complexes on $X$.

+The results of \S \ref{quantnsn} all extend via these constructions from dg super NQ-manifolds to give quantisations for shifted Poisson structures on dg super Lie $k$-groupoids.
+Specifically, quantisation of $n$-shifted Poisson structures for $n>0$ follows immediately from formality of the $E_{n+1}$ operad, and quantisation of $n$-shifted co-isotropic structures for $n>1$ follows from similar equivalences for the Swiss cheese operads as in \cite{MelaniSafronovII}.
+For the non-formal cases, we have quantisation of $0$-shifted Poisson structures \cite[Corollary \ref{DQpoisson-Artinquantcor}]{DQpoisson}, of non-degenerate $(-1)$-shifted symplectic structures given a spin structure (a line bundle with a right $\cD$-module structure on its square) \cite[Proposition \ref{DQvanish-quantpropsd}]{DQvanish}, of $1$-shifted co-isotropic structures \cite[Corollary \ref{DQpoisson-coisocor2}]{DQpoisson} and of $0$-shifted Lagrangians with a spin structure on the Lagrangian \cite[Theorem \ref{DQLag-quantpropsd}]{DQLag}.